-An inclusive course for singers and non-singers alike.
-Sessions use chant as the vehicle for a shared exploration of its music, theology, and cultural history, with informal daily performances of a meditative chant sequence.
+An inclusive course for all to experience Gregorian chant in a friendly, entertaining, informative and enjoyable context.
+A shared exploration of its music and cultural history, works towards daily performances of a meditative chant sequence.

 STANDARD: IMPROVER, CONFIDENT, SKILFUL

 Resident: £480 Non-Resident: £366 (25% off for under 27s) Code: 23/334

 Above all the course aims to sing the music of Gregorian chant; and through this to discover some historical and meditative aspects of our earliest music.
 Each day's work is experienced in the context of a simple structure based on the original shorter Benedictine Hour services sung mainly in English.
 You will work towards the performance of a meditative sequence of chant which includes some of the rich heritage of Latin chant.
 These will be on the subjects 'Sing'; 'Light'; and 'Mother'.

 Gregorian Chant is the traditional unaccompanied vocal music of the sacred texts of the Western Christian Church.
 Originating in late 7th century Rome, it has been used in the church ever since in varying forms.
 During the 9th century the invention of a sophisticated notation to set down this orally transmitted Roman chant was a highly significant moment in European history.
 There will be time for a very basic introduction to these early Gregorian chant notations and the performance possibilities indicated by it.